Email and Digital Marketing

 Understand the Reporting for your sent email

-The Reporting page for your email shows you how it performed with the audience you sent it to, and is crammed full of information to help you better understand what engages your audience.
+The Reporting page for your email shows you how it performed with the audience you sent it to and is packed with information to help you better understand what engages your audience.

-1. In the menu on the left-hand side, click Channels > Email.
+1. In the menu on the left-hand side, click Channels > Emails.

 2. (Optional) To narrow your search, select the "Sent" option from the Status drop-down menu.

-3. Next to the sent email you want to view, click . . . > Reporting.
+3. Next to the sent email you want to view, click the three dots and select the "Reporting" option from the drop-down menu.

 Channels menu expanded with Email option selected, Status drop-down menu with Sent option selected, and sent email with menu expanded and Reporting option selected

-4. From the Reporting tab, you start off with your email performance:
+4. From the Reporting tab, you start with your email's Performance:

-• Sent - This is the total number of contacts that were sent your email, including all successful email deliveries and bounced emails.
+• Sends - This is the total number of contacts who were sent your email, including all successful email deliveries and bounced emails.

-• Open Rate - This tells you the proportion of the unique contacts who opened your email compared to the contacts who were sent the email.
+• Open rate - This indicates the proportion of unique contacts who opened your email compared to the total number of contacts sent the email.
 The higher the percentage, the more engaged your contacts are with your content, but don't worry if your rate looks low!
-Open rates vary by industry and sometimes even adjust seasonally.
-(The average industry rate is available within the Trends section of your email reporting found by clicking the Reporting option in the left-hand menu.)
+Open rates vary by industry and can sometimes fluctuate seasonally.
+(The average industry rate is available within the Trends section of your email reporting, which can be found by clicking the Reporting option in the left-hand menu.)

 Open rate = [ Unique opens / (Sends - Bounces) ] x 100

-• Click Rate - This tells you the proportion of the unique contacts who received your email and then clicked any link within the email.
+• Click rate - This indicates the proportion of unique contacts who received your email and then clicked on any link within the email.
 The higher the percentage, the more engaged your contacts are with your content.

 Click rate = [ Unique clicks / (Sends - Bounces) ] x 100

-• Opens - This is the total number of times that your email was opened by your contacts.
-If a contact opens your email multiple times, each open is counted, and if an email is visible in the preview pane of an inbox, it is also counted.
-Clicking on the hyperlinked number shows you the list of contacts that opened your email and you can toggle between opens and unique opens.
+• Opens - This is the total number of times that your contacts opened your email.
+If a contact opens your email multiple times, each open is counted.
+Additionally, if an email is visible in the preview pane of an inbox, it is also counted.
+Clicking on the hyperlinked number displays the list of contacts who opened your email, allowing you to toggle between all opens and unique opens.
 Your opens can tell you how engaged your contacts are with your organization.

 • Clicks - This is the total number of times the links in your email were clicked by your contacts.
 If a contact clicks a link multiple times, each click is counted.
-Clicking on the hyperlinked number shows you the list of contacts that clicked a link and you can toggle between clicks and unique clicks.
+Clicking on the hyperlinked number displays the list of contacts who clicked a link, and you can toggle between clicks and unique clicks.
 Your clicks can tell you how engaged your contacts are with your content.

 • Did Not Open - These are the contacts who were sent your email but did not open it.

-• Bounces - This is the total number of times an email was sent to contacts that failed to receive it for a variety of different reasons.
+• Bounces - This refers to the total number of times an email was sent to contacts who failed to receive it due to various reasons.
 Managing your bounces helps keep your contact list healthy and can improve your open rate.

-• Mobile Open Percentage - This is the percentage of opens that occurred on a mobile device, like a smartphone or tablet.
+• Mobile Open Percentage - This is the percentage of opens that occurred on a mobile device, such as a smartphone or tablet.
 If the mobile percentage is higher than the desktop percentage, it indicates that you want to focus on designing your emails for mobile users.

 Mobile Open Percentage = (Number of mobile opens / Opens) ] x 100

-1. If you use an ecommerce platform, like BigCommerce, eBay, Etsy, Shopify, Square, Squarespace, Wix, or WooCommerce, or an invoicing platform, like Xero, your email reporting includes the Revenue insights section shows you:
+1. If you use an ecommerce platform, like BigCommerce, eBay, Etsy, Shopify, Square, Squarespace, Wix, or WooCommerce, or an invoicing platform, like Xero, your email reporting includes the Revenue insights section, which shows you:

 • Revenue generated - The total revenue generated from your email.
-If an order or invoice is created within 72 hours of a customer opening your email, it's credited to that campaign, even if the email doesn’t include an ecommerce block.
+If an order or invoice is created within 72 hours of a customer opening your email, it's credited to that campaign, even if it doesn’t include a Product block.
 If you generate revenue in more than one type of currency, like USD ($), GBP (£), AUD (A$), and NZD (NZ$), only the revenue for the currency with the largest number of orders is displayed.
 If you generate the same number of orders in two types of currency, the revenue for the currency that comes first alphabetically is displayed.

 • Total opens - The total number of times that your email was opened by your contacts.
 If a contact opens your email multiple times, each open is counted.
-Clicking the hyperlinked number shows you the list of contacts that opened your email and you can toggle between opens and unique opens.
+Clicking the hyperlinked number displays the list of contacts who opened your email, allowing you to toggle between opens and unique opens.

 • Total orders - The total number of orders that resulted from your email and SMS marketing efforts within the selected timeframe, for all currency types.